 Karthik Ram

-I’m a research scientist at UC Berkeley’s Institute for Data Science and Berkeley Initiative for Global Change Biology.
-My research is interdisciplinary and covers areas such as understanding impacts of climate change on ecological communities, reproducible research, sustainable scientific software, and open science.
-I am the co-founder and director of The rOpenSci Project and lead at URSSI.
+I'm a senior fellow at UC Berkeley's Institute for Data Science and former research scientist at the Berkeley Initiative for Global Change Biology.
+My interdisciplinary research covered areas such as understanding impacts of climate change on ecological communities, reproducible research, sustainable scientific software, and open science.
+I am the co-founder and former director of The rOpenSci Project and former lead at URSSI.
 I'm a founder and editor at the Journal of Open Source Software and founding editor for The rOpenSci Software Review.
 I also serve on the editorial boards of ReScience and Research Ideas and Outcomes.
-I advise organizations like the Research Software Alliance, Chan Zuckerberg Initiative’s Essential Open Source Software for Science Program and The Software Sustainability Institute.
+I advise organizations like the Research Software Alliance and The Software Sustainability Institute.
 I graduated with a PhD in Ecology and Evolution from UC Davis and have since held postdoc positions at UC Santa Cruz and UC Berkeley.

 Karthik Ram